haynieresearch/jarvis/README.md

       1. If this command fails, you may need to run: sudo apt-get update
    2. Then run: sudo git clone https://github.com/Haynie-Research-and-Development/jarvis.git jarvis
 5. Update permissions: sudo chown -fR pi:pi jarvis
-6. Navigate to /opt/jarvis "cd /opt/jarvis" and run InstallJarvis.sh
+6. Navigate to /opt/jarvis "cd /opt/jarvis" and run install.sh
 7. Configure AWS CLI for Amazon Polly TTS: aws configure --profile adminuser
    1. You will need to obtain your AWS Access Key, and Secret Key before you begin
    2. Default Region Name: us-east-1